 Please provide a Service Category Plan in table format as described below that utilizes core medical and support service categories as prioritized and funded by the PC or through local community planning processes.
 The plan should consist of both RWHAP Part A and MAI funds.
-Please indicate if you submitted a core medical services waiver for the 2018 project period (either approved or pending) prior to submission of this application.
+Please indicate if you submitted a core medical services waiver for the 2019 project period (either approved or pending) prior to submission of this application.
 Allocations in the Service Category Plan should match the submitted waiver.
+If you have not yet, or will not submit a core medical services waiver for the 2019 project period, the allocations must align with the 75 percent core medical services requirement.
 The Service Category Plan must also correlate with the budget and budget narrative section of the application.